MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-web-app-sql-managed-instance.md

 ### Create a managed instance

-Now, Contoso admins provision a SQL Managed Instance by doing the following:
+Now, Contoso admins provision a SQL managed instance by doing the following:

 1. Because the managed instance serves a business application, the admins deploy the managed instance in the company's primary region (East US 2).
 They add the managed instance to the ContosoRG resource group.
 1. They select a pricing tier, size compute, and storage for the instance.
 Learn more about [SQL Managed Instance pricing](https://azure.microsoft.com/pricing/details/sql-database/managed).